14 March 2016

 At Allstar we offer a range of fuel cards, tailored to the needs of different businesses.
 The Allstar Supermarket+ card allows you and your drivers to quickly and easily purchase high-quality, low-cost supermarket fuel at all of the major supermarkets – ASDA, Sainsbury’s, Morrisons and Tesco.
 We are the only major fuel card brand to work with all four of the UK’s biggest supermarket fuel providers, and our network covers more than 1,500 supermarket fuel sites.

 Do you fill up at Morrisons, ASDA, Tesco or Sainsbury's?

-With a range of Allstar fuel cards, you can take advantage of our extensive network including all major supermarkets, including the Allstar Supermarket+.
+With a range of Allstar fuel cards, you can take advantage of our extensive network including all major supermarkets, with the Allstar Supermarket+ fuel card.

 Explore the full benefits of the Allstar Supermarket+ fuel card here.